UCaNLabUMB/SDR_Tutorials/Documentation/SDR_Hardware.md

 ![UHD Source and Sink RF Properties](https://github.com/UCaNLabUMB/SDR_Tutorials/blob/main/Documentation/Images/03_Hardware/GRHardware_01_04.png)

 * **NOTE:** Make sure that you are clear about which serial address corresponds to which USRP!
 If you are unsure, you can unplug one of the devices and rerun the _uhd\_find\_devices_ command to determine the address of the device that is still connected.

+At this point, you should be able to build and execute the flowgraph in GRC if you followed the steps above.
+However, if you attempt to run the completed [SDR_Hardware_01.grc](https://github.com/UCaNLabUMB/SDR_Tutorials/tree/main/Flowgraphs/03_Hardware) flowgraph from this repository you will get an error since the address should not be the same as your USRPs' addresses.
+We will first discuss how we've included parameter blocks to allow for user specification of the address, then we will discuss some observations about the running OTA transmission.

 ## Parameter Blocks and Command Line Execution